Compassionate Release: Elderly Inmates

-Researching, Drafting, and Submitting the Petition
+Researching, Drafting and Submitting the Petition

 While it is free to submit a compassionate release petition, understanding the process and completing the application in a professional manner are not simple tasks.
 As such, we highly recommend that you contact us at the Law Offices of Brandon Sample for help.
-We can assist by conducting in-depth research into your personal and medical backgrounds, crafting an expert petition, and submitting the petition to the proper authorities for review.
+We can assist by conducting in-depth research into your personal and medical backgrounds, crafting a detailed petition, and submitting the petition to the proper authorities for review.
 We can also troubleshoot as problems arise, as they often do when seeking a reduction in sentence.
 Let us help you make the best first impression, which can go a long way toward a grant of compassionate release.

 If you have additional questions about elderly inmate compassionate release, please call 802-444-4357.

 - “New Law” Elderly Inmate Compassionate Release Petition